Home Extension Feasibility Assessment

 • Can your existing home handle the structural changes?

-A feasibility-first approach helps you understand what’s genuinely possible on your block, what it will cost, and whether an extension is the smartest long-term move for your family.
+A feasibility-first approach helps you understand what genuinely belongs on your block, what will blow out, and whether an extension is the smartest long-term move.

 Talk to ROI Projects first.
 A clear strategy early on makes it easier to carry the right decisions through design, approvals, and construction.

 Many extension projects run into trouble long before construction begins.
-Early assumptions often don’t hold up through design, approvals, and delivery.
+Early assumptions often don’t hold up through design development, approvals, and delivery.

-Without a clear pathway, costs creep, timelines slip, and compromises appear where they weren’t expected.
+Without a clear pathway, costs creep, timelines slip, and compromises appear where they weren’t expected especially once existing structure and site constraints are fully understood.

 Extending an existing home requires careful sequencing.
 Our process adapts to what’s already there.